For many middle-aged and older adults who suffer a stroke, depression is a common and serious complication.

 A 2016 study suggests there is an increased risk of depression during the first three months after suffering a stroke.
 Data on depression diagnosis among a large group of stroke patients was compared with those who hadn’t suffered a stroke.
 Results showed survivors were eight times more likely to experience depression.

-According to Dr. Michael Plopper, chief medical officer at Sharp Mesa Vista Hospital, the risk of depression after stroke has been recognized by medical professionals for some time; however, the data suggesting the likelihood was striking.
+According to Dr. Michael Plopper, medical director of clinical trials at Sharp Mesa Vista Hospital, the risk of depression after stroke has been recognized by medical professionals for some time; however, the data suggesting the likelihood was striking.

 “It’s a pretty amazing statistic,” says Dr. Plopper.
 “However, it’s understandable that a stroke survivor can have an emotional reaction to having lost function as a consequence of stroke.”